 Workshops and BarCamp Sessions at #IDoS2019

-Our workshops and BarCamp sessions have various formats, but they all focus on interaction and participation.
-On the first day of the conference, the attendees will work in six parallel workshops on various topics.
-On the second day of IDoS 2019, the BarCamp and more workshops await the attendees.
+The workshops and BarCamp sessions at IDoS 2019 all focused on interaction and participation.
+On the first day of the conference, the attendees worked in six parallel workshops on various topics.
+On the second day of IDoS 2019, the BarCamp and more workshops awaited the attendees.

-The sessions at IDoS 2019 are carefully put together to help you connect the dots between the diverse topics within the field of STEM Education for Sustainable Development.
-For the second edition of IDoS, we searched for outstanding STEM initiatives from six continents by issuing a call for participation.
-These STEM initiatives will share their knowledge through interactive workshops.
+The sessions at IDoS 2019 touched on diverse topics within the field of STEM Education for Sustainable Development.
+For the second edition of IDoS, outstanding STEM initiatives from six continents shared their knowledge through the following interactive workshops.

 #W1: From local to global